jleynes/browser-calculator/README.md

 # calculator
-An online calculator built using HTML, CSS, and JavaScript
+An web based calculator built using HTML, CSS, and JavaScript

 For The Odin Project